How much water do you need each day?

 Although we talk about how much ‘water’ we need, all drinks, including milk, tea, coffee and flavoured drinks are counted as fluids.
 The outdated belief that tea and coffee caused dehydration is no longer supported and to the joy of many, the cups of tea and coffee we consume can be ticked off in our daily fluid tally.

-Water of course has an advantage over soft drinks, cordials, fruit drinks, vitamin waters, energy and sports drinks for two main reasons.
+Water has an advantage over soft drinks, cordials, fruit drinks, vitamin waters, energy and sports drinks for two main reasons.
 Firstly, it has no kilojoules, and the extra kilojoules we drink can be the cause of unwanted weight gain.
 Secondly, it has a low acidity – while soft drinks, fruit juice and artificially sweetened soft drinks are acidic, which can erode teeth enamel.

 Remember that this calculator is a guideline only.
 Top up your fluids when you exercise and when the temperature rises, and don’t wait until you are thirsty.
 Keep sipping throughout the day to keep hydrated and functioning at your best.